instana/instana-autotrace-webhook/README.md

 The Instana AutoTrace WebHook is a Kubernetes [admission controller mutating webhook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) that automatically configures the Instana tracing on Node.js, .NET Core and Ruby applications as well as `ingress-nginx` ingress controllers running across the entire Kubernetes cluster.

-**Note:** The Instana AutoTrace WebHook is currently in Beta.
-It is in a very good shape to be used in most production use-cases, and we will declare General Availability in a few weeks.

 ## Requirements

 - Kubernetes 1.16+ OR OpenShift 4.5+